codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

 HPUX
 ```

-## Print only the first line of the file
+## Print Only the First Line of the File

 ```shell
 $ sed -n '1p' file